mcranter/Magic-Match/README.md

 -   Resolved: Issue with cards not flipping in Safari - fixed as per [this](https://www.w3schools.com/cssref/css3_pr_backface-visibility.asp) W3 documentation.
 -   Resolved: Console error displaying 'Uncaught TypeError: ".card".removeClass is not a function' resovled with the help of [this](https://stackoverflow.com/questions/41495836/uncaught-typeerror-element-removeclass-is-not-a-function-in-jquery) Stack Overflow post.
 -   Resovled: 'GET https://github.io/favicon.ico 404' console display.
 Resolved with the help of [this](https://stackoverflow.com/questions/35037482/favicon-with-github-pages) Stack Overflow post.
 A favicon (a wand) was added to solve this.
+-   Unresolved: Issue with the font on the index.html resizing after upgrading from Bootstrap v3.4 to v4.5.
+This discrepancy, although investigated with the assistance of Bootstrap's [migration documentation](https://getbootstrap.com/docs/4.0/migration/) and Code Institute [tutor support](https://monosnap.com/file/zs5pAwUCljJD9QXHEucQYFsdtA9Ixc).
+As a result I reverted to using an earlier version of Bootstrap (v3.4).

 ### Known Bugs
 -   Ongoing: Issue with font sizing on Game Options page on both iPhone 5 and Galaxy Fold devices in Chrome's Developer Tools, unresolved by media queries.